ByrnMnz/TestPlan_CustomPageFeature-/README.md

 | Multiple Control Conflicts               | Multiple contributors might cause code conflicts or revert significant changes, impacting the page’s stability. | Poor version control management or multiple team members editing simultaneously. | Use a robust version control system (e.g., Git) to enforce clear commit/pull request processes and conduct regular code reviews.  |
 | Unforeseen User-Generated Content Issues | Users may post inappropriate or harmful content (if user input is allowed).                                     | Insufficient content moderation or validation mechanisms.                        | Implement content moderation tools, set up filters to flag inappropriate content, and establish user-reporting mechanisms.        |

+## Test Approach

+The custom page feature on Planning Center Publishing should use either an Agile or Scrum testing approach.
+Both provide flexibility to adapt to changing requirements and allow continuous testing integration through development.

+Exploratory testing will play a large part in the testing, as it focuses on locating unexpected issues by allowing testers to explore the page’s functionality freely.
+This will ensure a smooth user experience by testing real-world scenarios, such as navigating the UI, submitting forms, handling errors, and managing user permissions.
+Exploratory testing reveals hidden bugs and edge cases that may not be caught using scripts.

+## 3.1 Testing Objectives:

+1. Functionality Verification: Ensures all features on the custom page (social, buttons, links, event schedule, etc.) work as intended and align with the user’s requirements.
+2. UI/UX Validation: Confirm that the custom page provides an intuitive, user-friendly experience and is visually consistent with the rest of the Planning Center platform.
+3. Performance Testing: Verify that a custom page loads quickly and efficiently and handles regular and peak traffic.
+4. Cross-browser and Device Compatibility: Ensures the custom page works across various browsers (Chrome, Firefox, Edge, Safari) and devices (desktop, tablet, mobile).
+5. Security Testing: Ensure that the custom page is secure, protecting sensitive user data, and adhering to best practices for web security.
+6. Regression Testing: Confirm that the custom page's functionalities remain stable after updates or new releases.